awsdocs/amazon-sagemaker-developer-guide/doc_source/kubernetes-sagemaker-operators.md

 kubectl delete --all --all-namespaces trainingjobs.sagemaker.aws.amazon.com kubectl delete --all --all-namespaces batchtransformjob.sagemaker.aws.amazon.com kubectl delete --all --all-namespaces hostingdeployment.sagemaker.aws.amazon.com

-# Delete the operator and its resources
-kubectl delete -f /installer.yaml
 ```

-You should see output like the following:
+You should see output similar to the following:

 ```
 $ kubectl delete --all --all-namespaces trainingjobs.sagemaker.aws.amazon.com